 WebTools is an unofficial Plex App Store for the Plex server.
 It lets you download all the previously listed apps directly to Plex.
 WebTools App store is a web portal and has to be accessed on a separate IP which will be displayed once you click on the plugin.
 The credentials for WebTools will be the same as Plex.

 By Default, Plex Media Server doesn’t assign password to your account.
 So, setup a Password before you access WebTools.

-If you read Mangas or a majority of your user do, mangahere is a neat plugin to read Mangas on Plex server. mangahere routes mangas from Manga Here.
+If you read Mangas or a majority of your users do, mangahere is a neat plugin to add Mangas to your Plex server. mangahere routes mangas from Manga Here.
 The plugin is present inside WebTools and you have to just install it to push on your Plex server.
 The plugin provides an interface to read mangas on Plex itself instead of visiting the Manga website.